SajjadHossainSoykot/CodeType-CS50x-Project/README.md

 - Per-key statistics and keyboard heatmaps.
 - Performance charts.

-## Acknowledgements / AI Assistance
+## Acknowledgements

-This project was developed with AI assistance:
+This project was developed with AI assistance.

-- **ChatGPT** was used for project planning and specification development.
-- **Google Antigravity** was used to assist with implementation of the application code, templates, styling, and documentation.

 All AI-generated code was reviewed, understood, and tested by the developer.
 AI assistance is cited in individual source files where applicable.